slangenbach/notes/docker_kubernetes.md

 - Consider using [Secret Store CSI Driver][12] to sync secrets from external services (Azure Key Vault, AWS Secretsmanager, Google Secret Manager, etc.)

 ### Security

+#### Accounts

+- Service accounts do not create tokens anymore, we need the TOek
+- Applications running within the cluster can mount the service account token and use it directly, applications running outside of the cluster use the token as bearer token
+- K8s automatically mounts the default service account token

 #### RBAC